-The Board signed off its Leadership Strategy in April 2296e 16ard had placed emphasis on staff engagement and communication which was evident in the work to develop the trust's strategic framework - whilst acknowledging this as an area for ongoing improvement.
+The Board signed off its Leadership Strategy in April 2022.
+The board had placed emphasis on staff engagement and communication which was evident in the work to develop the trust's strategic framework - whilst acknowledging this as an area for ongoing improvement.